centre-for-humanities-computing/stormtrooper/README.md

 [Documentation](https://centre-for-humanities-computing.github.io/stormtrooper/)

+## New in version 0.4.0 :fire:

+- You can now use OpenAI's chat models with blazing fast :zap: async inference.

 ## New in version 0.3.0 🌟

 - SetFit is now part of the library and can be used in scikit-learn workflows.